grafana/agent/production/README.md

 ```

 If all these steps worked, `tk eval environments/default` should output the
-default JSON we use to build our kubernetes manifests.
+default JSON we use to build our Kubernetes manifests.